nergalex/f5-aks-kic-lab/source/class4/module2/module2.rst

 **Capture The Flag**

-    **2.2 Two VirtualServerRoutes in a same namespace can reference same WAF policy.
+    **2.2 Two VirtualServerRoutes in same namespace can reference same WAF policy.
 Is it true?**
     | yes

-    **2.3 Two VirtualServerRoutes in 2 namespaces can reference one same WAF policy.
+    **2.3 Two VirtualServerRoutes in 2 namespaces can reference same WAF policy in another nameSpace.
 Is it true?**
     | yes